Skip to main content

 • Face geometry

 The BIPA addresses the retention, collection, disclosure, and destruction of personal biometric data.
-Private entities collecting biometric data must inform subjects of the data collection and provide the specific purpose and the length of the collection term.
+Private entities collecting biometric data must inform subjects of the data collection and provide the specific purpose and length of the collection term.
 The subject must provide a written release.

-When Should I contact The Lyon Firm?
+When Should I Contact The Lyon Firm?

-Motorola, Clearview AI and Vigilant are facing legal action for allegedly collecting mugshots that were used by law enforcement.
-Microsoft, Amazon, Alphabet, and FaceFirst Inc. are alleged to have violated privacy laws by collecting photos for facial recognition data from the website, Flickr.
+Motorola, Clearview AI, and Vigilant are facing legal action for allegedly collecting mugshots that were used by law enforcement.

 Plaintiffs in the case want Ring to take additional security measures to protect the privacy of user accounts and installed devices, as well as stop sharing personal data without clear and informed consent.